 Cloud Software.
 You can access your secure cloud account right from your phone, desktop, laptop, or tablet.
 Check readings, create thresholds, monitor alerts, leave notes, review historical data and export reports.

 Sensors are powered with 2 AAA lithium polymer batteries with an average lifespan of 6 – 8 years.
 Sensors can be powered on or put into sleep mode by pressing the center of the sensor.
 A green LED in the sensor blinks when the sensor powers on, turns solid when transitioning to sleep mode, and will blink when the “Find my Sensor” command is sent from the Console.
 All sensors send encrypted data to the gateway.

 The Cloud makes it simple and easy to store sensor data without the hassle of setting up wires, servers and storage devices.
 Our state-of-the-art console combined with our seamless integration of cloud sensing technology allows you to work without the stress of monitoring your data 24/7.
 The Swift Sensors Console gives you the peace of mind knowing your equipment, products, and facility are monitored 24/7.
 Notifications can be set based on specific thresholds that you apply to specific measurements.
 These thresholds, whether set low or high, can trigger email, SMS, or phone call notifications that are sent immediately when a problem occurs.
 This security not only helps optimize your facility but also prevent the most catastrophic events.
-Third-party developers can create their own custom front-end web or mobile app to display and manage Swift Sensors data and hardware.
+Third-party developers can create their own custom front-end web or mobile app to display and manage Swift Sensors data and hardware via the Swift Sensors wireless sensors API.
 Web API documentation is available for free, and provides full access to the Swift Sensors cloud system.
 APIs can be found here.

 In the News